hallidayz/Grounded/INSTALLATION_GUIDE.md

    - Tap **"Add"** or **"Install"**

 4. **Launch the app**
-   - Find the InnerCompass icon on your home screen
+   - Find the Grounded icon on your home screen
    - Tap to open (it will run like a native app)

 ### Method 2: Other Android Browsers